 Caroline was a team leader in a large corporate financial company, but couldn’t get the flexibility she needed.
 She was benchmarked for a more senior role when she went on maternity leave, but was only offered full time work or four days a week 9am-5pm.
 She chose to take redundancy and is now a self employed medical secretary.
 She earns significantly less.

 Aliya held middle management positions until she had children.
 She tried working part time, but found she was too conscientious and was working on her days off for no pay and not having time with her children – the worst of both worlds.
-She trained as a fitness instructor and now works from home so she can support her teenage daughter who suffers from anxiety and other family members.
+She trained as a fitness instructor and now works from home so she can support her teenage daughter who suffers from anxiety.

 For many it was a change of mindset that was needed.
 Ruby worked in a senior position in the hospitality industry when she was made redundant and applied for an alternative role.
 She was told she would have to work variable shifts and days, but said she could not do variable days due to childcare.
 She didn’t get the role.
 She now works in another industry and her salary has more than halved, although she works the same hours.
 Asked what needs to change, she says: “Attitudes, mainly of those who work full time and expect everyone else available ‘as needed’ rather than ‘when possible’.”